-In summer 2026, global attention will centre around a handful of shared, high-profile moments.
-But few brands are ready for what that really means.
-It’s no longer enough to simply target audiences: brands need to show up with intent in the moments that matter most.
+Summer 2026 proved once again that global attention centres around shared, high-profile moments.
+But as the dust settles, it’s clear which brands were truly ready.
+It’s no longer enough to simply target audiences; the real winners were the brands that showed up with intent in the moments that mattered most.

-For the next few months, live sporting events – the FIFA World Cup, Wimbledon, the Grand Prix – sit alongside festivals and cultural moments to create something bigger: millions of people watching, reacting in real time, and feeling part of something shared.
+Over the past few months, live sporting events: the FIFA World Cup, Wimbledon, the Grand Prix, sat alongside major festivals and cultural moments to create something massive: millions of people watching, reacting in real time, and feeling part of something collective.

-Many brands still plan for these moments in the same way they always have, through reach, impressions and visibility.
-But this is where traditional planning falls short.
-Because the World Cup isn’t just a media moment, it’s a behavioural one.
+Yet many brands still approached these moments the way they always have: chasing reach, impressions, and visibility.
+That’s where traditional planning fell short.
+Because an event like the World Cup isn’t just a media moment; it’s a behavioural one.

-And what also makes these events unique is that they’re not just for the hardcore fans, they’re for the people turning up for the occasion.
-That opens the door for brands to reach new audiences, not through targeting, but by being part of something people already care about.
-It’s the shared build-up, the atmosphere, and the simple pull of wanting to be there that creates the opportunity.
+What makes these kinds of events unique is that they aren’t just for hardcore fans; they draw in people turning up purely for the occasion or watching from the digital sidelines.
+This opens the door for brands to reach new audiences, not through cold targeting, but by immersing themselves in something people genuinely cared about.
+The shared build-up, the atmosphere, and the simple pull of wanting to be part of something bigger created the real opportunity.

 THE VALUE OF EXPERIENCE DOESN’T LIE IN REACH ALONE

-Events and live experiences create moments where behaviour shifts at scale.
-Emotion increases cognitive encoding making messages more memorable, while shared moments reinforce meaning through social connection from colleagues and friends to wider communities and online platforms.
+Live experiences create moments where behavior shifts at scale.
+Emotion increases cognitive encoding, making messages far more memorable, while shared moments reinforce meaning through social connections; from friends in the pub to online communities.

 Ready to go further?
 Follow Strata on LinkedIn for A Season of Strategy, exploring human behaviour, strategic event design and how to build a measurement strategy that goes well beyond ROI.